dwarvesf/playground/Engineering/Mobile/UIKit Builder pattern.md

 txtPassword.delegate = self
 ```

-For the small project, it totally fine.
-However, with a large project, we have a standard design.
-How can we reuse our code, keep it simple to use, and keep flexible?
+For a small project, it is acceptable to use your own design.
+However, with a large project, it is important to use standard design techniques so that the code can be reused and so that the application will be easy to maintain.

-Normally we will override the Original data type and create our own components following the style that the designer gives us.
+Usually, the original data type will be overridden and new components created following the style that the designer gives us.
 For example:

 ```swift
 class MyStyleBlackTextFiled: UITextField {
 	func setupUI() {